yfluo914/ClashRule/README.md

 # Clash Rule

-Rule and config file for clash core, use list and initialization file.
+Rules and config files for clash core, use list and initialization file.